TrueBlocks/trueblocks-docs/content/docs/chifra/data.md

 weight: 20
 toc: true
 ---
+This group of commands focuses on extracting the various bit of blockchain data directly from the node.
+You may extract blocks, transactions, receipts, logs, and traces.
+Each tool has it own options, making getting exactly the data you want easy.
+You can even figure out when an Ethereum block occurred.
 ## chifra blocks

 The `chifra blocks` tool retrieves Ethereum block data from a running node or, if previously retrieved, the TrueBlocks cache.
 It optionally retrieves the hashes that denote the transactions in the block or the full transactional data as a default.